 In 2012, a new sign was purchased for the front of the church.
 It’s modern and eye catching font along with the cross and flame signaled made the Nameoki UMC sanctuary even more distinctive in the community than before.

 Late in May and June of 2014, new appointments were announced in the Illinois Great Rivers Annual Conference, and Rev. Tim Pate was reappointed to serve the Alton Main Street UMC – replacing Rev. Dr. Jame Hahs who had been there since his transfer from Nameoki 12 years prior.
-In his place, the youngest minister to ever serve Nameoki UMC was appointed.
-Rev Mike Rayson was reappointed from Bethalto United Methodist Church.
-Mike is also the first foreign born pastor to serve at Nameoki.
+In his place, Rev Mike Rayson was reappointed from Bethalto United Methodist Church.
+Mike was the first foreign born pastor to serve at Nameoki.

 In October 2014, the distinctive arch shaped Nameoki UMC sanctuary celebrated its 50th year.
 At a special service on October 12th, Rev. Bruce Baumberger – who answered the call to ministry from Nameoki – was invited to be the guest preacher.
 Bruce is currently serving as the Chaplain to Alton Memorial Hospital, and is the chairperson of the District Board of Ordained Ministry for the Mississippi River District.